Murder of Wesley Bad Heart Bull

-Wesley Bad Heart Bull (June 10, 1952 – January 27, 1973) was a Native American man whose murder at the hands of Darld Schmitz was the catalyst for leading to the events later known as the Wounded Knee incident.
+Wesley Bad Heart Bull (June 10, 1952 – January 27, 1973) was a Native American man whose murder at the hands of Darld Schmitz was the catalyst for the events later known as the Wounded Knee incident.

 Early life

 Wesley Charles Bad Heart Bull was born on the Pine Ridge Indian Reservation, South Dakota on 10 June 1952.
 He was the middle brother of Verlyn Dale 'Butch' Bad Heart Bull (b.
 14 July 1949) and Vincent Eli Bad Heart Bull, Jr. (b.
 9 March 1955), and older brother to Trina Lynn Bad Heart Bull (b.
 5 January 1959), Henry Gerald Bad Heart Bull (b.
 18 May 1957), Imogene "April" Bad Heart Bull (b.
 7 April 1961), Julie Ann Bad Heart Bull (b.
 24 May 1964) as well as older half-brother and first cousin to Jamie Merle Bad Heart Bull (b.
 30 September 1966).
 This was owed to the fact that after Sarah and Vincent Sr. had divorced, Sarah married her brother-in-law, Matthew "Kayo" Bad Heart Bull.

 According to Fall River County, South Dakota, sheriff Jack Manke, Bad Heart Bull had a record consisting of 19 arrests, including assault on a police officer, in the past two years and had been jailed in Custer, Hot Springs, South Dakota, and Hill City on assault, disturbing the peace and public intoxication charges.